Tool : Message Definition Tool

 Message Definition file – messagedef.xml

 The primary output of the tool is a FHIR MessageDefinition resource as per the NHS ITK3 specification.
-This will be produced which will be populated with details of all of the FHIR Constraint resources discovered by the tool.
+When produced this will be populated with details of all of the FHIR Constraint resources discovered by the tool.

 FHIR Asset CSV file – messagedef.csv